datalove-app/datalove/docs/Intro.md

 # Introduction to Whuffie

-Whuffie is a social cryptocredit engine.
+Whuffie is a social cryptocredit network built on two basic actions:
-- users create their own currencies or credits
+- users can issue their own credits (and/or import their existing token balances from other Ethereum token contracts), denominated in any unit-of-account of their choosing
-- users individually choose to accept other's credits at some user-defined exchange rate
+- users can "share" with other users some amount of the credit/tokens they hold (and credit/tokens shared with them by others) at any exchange rate the user might choose

-- credits can be sent from one user to another if there is a path of acceptance between them
+As a result of these actions and Whuffie contract code, credit/tokens can now be sent from one user to another, **even if the recipient doesn't direcly accept the credit/token being sent**
-- ?? a user's reputation can be measured by their credit's acceptance throughout the graph, similar to PageRank and linking URLs
+This also means that a credit/token's value (and to a certain extent, the reputation of it's issuer) can be measured by measuring that credit/token's acceptance and fungibility throughout the network, similar to using links between webpages to calculate PageRank.

-B/c of these rules, any currency or token that can be issued and sent between accounts can be implemented on top of Whuffie, such as:
+B/c of these actions, *Whuffie can be use to implement any kind of credit, token and currency*, such as:
+- crowdsale, ICO and DAO tokens
 - social network and reputation currencies
-- rewards points systems
+- rewards/loyalty points systems
 - video game credits/tokens
-- community currencies & mutual credit systems
+- mutual credit and community currencies
 - charity and volunteering incentive systems
 - basic income credit systems